fundamelon/terminal-game-tutorial/part2/README.md

 Here we basically "white-out" the last position of the player.
 This method is very performance friendly and will be used often in the future.

-At last, compiling and running our project gives something like this:
+At last, compiling and running our project gives a result:

 ![Weeee!](./.img/part2_5.gif)